apache/zookeeper/README.md

 ## Docs sub-dir

-The product docs are not generated as part of the website.
+The product documentation is not generated as part of the website.
 They are built separately for each release of ZooKeeper from the ZooKeeper source repository.

-Typically during a release the versioned documentation will be recreated and should be copied, and committed, under the "doc" directory here.
+Typically during a release the versioned documentation will be recreated and should be copied, and committed, under the "_released_docs" directory here.

 ## Pygments